Verifying Procedural Programs via Constrained Rewriting Induction: Rewriting Induction for LCTRSs

 There are many other potential inference rules we could consider, as various extensions of the base method have been studied in the literature (see e.g.~\cite{bou:97}).
-For now, we stick to these nine rules, as they suffice on our example set.
+For now, we stick to these nine rules and leave the remainder to future work.